ManasviSDeshmukh/ManasviSDeshmukh/README.md

 ---
 - 🖥 AI Engineer sharing about my journey and learnings in tech.
 - 🏫 Studying Computer Science at MITWPU, Pune.
-- 💭 Currently learning about data analytics, Agentic AI and Copilot Integration in code.
+- 💭 Currently learning about Data Analytics, Agentic AI and Copilot Integration in code.

 ---
    <p align="left">